samantaavijit/avijit-gatsby-demo/content/blog/new-beginnings/index.md

 ---
-title: New Beginnings
+title: Avijit Samanta
-date: "2015-05-28T22:40:32.169Z"
+date: "2021-11-28T22:40:32.169Z"
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
+description: Avijit Samanta is a MCA student at Future Institute of Engineering & Management.
+This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 ---

 Far far away, behind the word mountains, far from the countries Vokalia and